Duncan-Maganga/FUTURE_CS_001/README.md

 **Approach:**
 - Set up MariaDB and Apache2 for the Dvwa to run on Kali Linux
 - Log in to DVWA using username “admin” and password “password”, and set security to low.
-- Conducted manual and automated tests using the following tools:-
+- Conducted manual and automated tests using the following tools:
    - OWASP ZAP – Scanning the web for any vulnerabilities
    - Nikto
    - SQLMap - SQL injection test